webzakimbo/bcome-kontrol/README.md

 ## Welcome to Bcome

-Bcome is an orchestration framework for Rubyists.

-Please see the documentation here: <a target="_blank" href="https://bcome-kontrol.readthedocs.io/en/latest/">https://bcome-kontrol.readthedocs.io/en/latest/</a>
+Please see the documentation here: <a target="_blank" href="https://docs.bcome.com/en/latest/">https://docs.bcome.com/en/latest/</a>